felixplasser/theodore-qc/doc/source/installation.rst

 Python3
 ~~~~~~~

-TheoDORE 3 is compatible with python3 and no compatibility to python2 is maintained.
+TheoDORE 3 is compatible with python3 (ideally >3.7).
+No compatibility to python2 is maintained.

 The older release, TheoDORE 2.4, is still compatible with python v2.7.14.